 Korean language courses are offered during regular semesters.
 There are 6 different levels from Beginner to Advanced.
 Korean courses for exchange students can be found at http://sugang.korea.ac.kr > General Subject > General Studies > Elective General Studies > IFLS108 – 113 / IFLS240 – 247.

 Non-credit Korean language classes for 4 weeks are offered during the summer/winter vacation to exchange students who completed a regular semester at KU, regardless of academic level.

 Preparatory Preferred Course Listing for BBA students allows students to expedite course registration before the official registration period begins.
 Preparatory Preferred Course Listing is available in July for the Fall and January for the Spring.
-Registration takes place in August for the Fall and February for the Spring.
+Registration takes place in late August for the Fall and late February for the Spring.
+Course registration dates are noted on the KUBS academic calendar.
 Students can add/drop during the first week of classes.

 More detailed information with specific dates and complete instructions will be sent to students prior to the course registration period in July/August for the fall semester and January/February for the spring semester, and students are responsible for reading and following the guidelines very carefully.

 Classes are generally lecture- and discussion-based.
 Attendance and participation are required.
 Students studying at KUBS can expect homework assignments and group work.
 Workload depends on the classes you take.
 Past participants say "there is a lot of work, but not difficult."
 They rate the academics as "equally rigorous" to courses at Freeman.